Last Reviewed: Mon, Jan 17, 2022

-1. Indiana open enrollment has ended, but you can use the COVID special enrollment period to get covered.
+1. Indiana open enrollment has ended, but you may be able to use a special enrollment period to get covered.

 Federal tax credits.
-Until the passage of ARPA, the ACA provided premium subsidies only for those whose income fell between 100% and 400% of the federal poverty level.
-(For example, the cutoff for a family of four in Indiana was $104,800.
-For an individual, it was $51,040.)
+Until the passage of ARPA, the ACA provided premium subsidies only to those whose income fell between 100% and 400% of the federal poverty level.
+For example, the cutoff for a family of four in Indiana used to be $104,800.
+For an individual, it was $51,040.

 Medicaid.
-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in Indiana.
+You may qualify for free or low-cost coverage through Medicaid in Indiana if your income is very low.

 For more information, see Ways to Save Money on Obamacare in Indiana.